top of page

 Home, away from Home

-Driving over a bridge at the French River first time, long decades ago, I was struck by the landscape that challenged my views of the natural world.
+Driving over the French River bridge for the first time decades ago, I was struck by the landscape that challenged my views of the natural world.
 I left my car, and I bush-walked along the river banks.
-There it was, nature at work, slowly colonizing bare rock stripped by past logging before I was born.
+There it was, nature at work, slowly colonizing the bare rocks of the Great Canadian Shield.

-How can I relate to layers of interconnected lifeforms on a rock surface that forms the vast environments of my own province?
+How could I relate to this thin layer of interconnected life on a rock surface that forms the vast environments of my province?

 Great Canadian Shield environment, French River area of Ontario

 A decade later, when I mastered canoe travel, I navigated the length of this river as many past generations of Canadians did, looking for the “promised land.”
-They eventually found it to cultivate a thousand miles west.
-I found mine to hunker down and reflect on over the weekend - my secret hideaway on a small forgotten channel at the river’s delta.
+They eventually found it to cultivate more than a thousand miles west.
+I found mine to hunker down and think about what I saw over the weekends.
+It became a secret hideaway on a small forgotten channel at the river’s delta.

 Overview of Fox Channel , French River area of Ontario

 Human beings are a creature of habit.
 As I returned there repeatedly, I developed my own adequate for this place.
-Morning coffee on an elevated rock, seeing the sunrise, a black bear scouting the shoreline, a deer nibbling rare patches of grass, and a beaver tirelessly dragging sticks while I was holed up there.
+Morning coffee on an elevated rock, seeing the sunrise, a bear scouting the shoreline, a deer, a rabbit or a beaver here and there.
 Morning swim, midday nap, fish for supper.
-All needed to elevate me to a certain level of abstraction.
+All needed to elevate me to a certain level of abstraction and to see things clearly yet differently than in an urban environment.

-Life has always been about motion, collusion and compromise.
-An open-end process that one can accept and be a part of or not, regardless of the expiry date.
-It always starts with all kinds of contributions, and ideally, it should gracefully fade into memories of a similar nature.
+Life has always been about motion, collusion, and compromise.
+It is an open-ended process that one can accept to be a part of or not, regardless of the expiry date.
+It starts with all kinds of contributions, and ideally, it should gracefully fade into memories of a similar nature.

 Mass celebrated by Franciscan friar at French River, Ontario